 - Blood product (red blood cell and plasma) transfusions

 - Central/long line catheterization

 - Advanced fluid therapy and intravenous catheters

 - Urinary catheters and collection systems

-- Feeding tube placement and maintenance
+- Long and short-term feeding tube placement and maintenance

 How do I know if my pet needs Critical Care?